What kind of publications can be submitted to Scholars' Mine?

 Scholars' Mine accepts all manner of digital formats.
 Examples include:

-Any S&T faculty, staff, student, department, research center, campus unit or student organization can add content to Scholars' Mine.
+Any S&T faculty, staff, student, department, research center, campus unit or student organization can have content added to Scholars' Mine.

 If you are faculty, the library periodically reviews scholarly journals and databases for your publications.
 When we locate publications, we will add them for you.
 This process is known as harvesting content.
 Harvested content does not require you to sign a distribution license.

-If you are a graduate student, your thesis or dissertations is added when you submit your digital copy to the library.
+If you are a graduate student, your thesis or dissertation is added after the graduate office has notified the library of your graduation.

 All work submitted is reviewed for Copyright compliance and augmented with additional descriptive information by library staff before it is added to Scholars' Mine.

 No. All work is reviewed by library staff for copyright compliance before it is added to Scholars' Mine.
 Most publishers typically allow a form of your publication to be added to institutional repositories.
+Emailing a copy of your pre-print or post-print/accepted manuscript to firstname.lastname@example.org may ensure a form of your publication is in Scholars' Mine even if copyright prevents inclusion of the final version.
 Should there be issues with copyright, you will be contacted by the library.
 Should your publisher restrict distribution via institutional repositories, we will place a citation of your work in Scholars' Mine, and, if possible, provide a link to the publisher's version of the work.

 You are encouraged not to sign away rights to your works, which may happen when you publish in commercial journals.
 Consider requesting an author's addendum to your publishing contract to allow you to distribute your work in Scholars' Mine.
 Retaining the copyright allows your work to be made available to students and scholars without subscription fees.
 You can also choose to publish in Scholars' Mine first.
 Authors who publish in Scholars' Mine retain copyright in all cases, so you could also publish elsewhere.